flyteorg/flyte/rsts/deployment/cluster_config/flyteadmin_config.rst

   ""

-master string
+master (string)
 --------------------------------------------------------------------------------

-**Description**: The address of the Kubernetes API server.
+The address of the Kubernetes API server.

 **Default Value**: